Understanding your CFE Bill

 6. Payment Due Date (LIMITE DE PAGO) – the date by which the bill must be paid.
 If you are paying right on the due date, you must pay at the self-serve machines at the CFE office

 7. Cut-off Date (CORTE A PARTIR) – the date that you will be cut off.
 Yes you will be cut-off that day, no power, nothing.
-Read all about CFE and Credit here.
+Read all about why you are being cut-off here CFE and Credit.
+Unlike utilities at home – CFE extends no credit.

 8. Energy Charge(s) (CONCEPTO )- your bill is calculated based on the applicable published CFE tariff and the line items outlined in the tariff.